Generate PDF417 Barcodes

 Working withPDF417 Metadata

-Permanent metadata can be used to encode different special parameters through the methods listed below.
+Permanent metadata can be used to encode different special parameters using the functions listed below.

-Optional metadata are used to store information about various data properties that can be encoded through special methods described below.
+Optional metadata are used to store information about various data properties that can be encoded through special functions described below.

-In Aspose.BarCode for Python via Java, developers can re-encode optional metadata using the Unicode encoding through the setPdf417MacroECIEncoding method of class Pdf417Parameters.
-This method is intended to perform the conversion of metadata and send it along with the related encoding identifier.
+In Aspose.BarCode for PHP via Java, it is possible to re-encode optional metadata using the Unicode encoding through the setPdf417MacroECIEncoding function of class Pdf417Parameters.
+This function is intended to perform the conversion of metadata and send it along with the related encoding identifier.

 Setting Special Parameters